Chiswick School of Art: History

 At the outset, the school taught "Freehand drawing in all its branches, practical Geometry and perspective, pottery and tile painting, design for decorative purposes – as in Wall-papers, Furniture, Metalwork, Stained Glass".

 By 1887, the name of the school had become the Chiswick School of Art and Science, and in November of that year new classes were announced in Chemistry, Steam, and Electricity.

 In 1899, the school was taken over by Middlesex County Council to become part of the new Acton and Chiswick Polytechnic.
 In 1928, the two branches of this were separated, so that the building in Bedford Park became the home of the Chiswick Polytechnic.

 The building was destroyed by a V-1 flying bomb in 1944, but a new Chiswick Polytechnic rose from the ashes.
 In 1976, this was merged into the West London Institute of Higher Education.
-In the 1980s, the site was acquired by Arts Educational Schools.
+In 1986, the site was acquired by Arts Educational Schools.